dashhive/wallet-ui/README.md

   - [ ] Fix any bugs that arise

 ### Stage 2
+- [ ] Add "Max" option to send dialog #41
+- [ ] What about putting data into a normal web link (https://wallet.dashincubator.dev with parameters in the query string) that people can just click and accept your friend request)?
 - [ ] PWA Improvements & Fixes
   - [ ] Fix White Screen of Death
 - [ ] Mobile Improvements